Eschatologue/CM_wiki/docs/character-creation/quickstart.md

 A score of 10 or 11 is the normal human average, but adventurers and many monsters are a cut above average in most abilities.
 A score of 18 is the highest that a person usually reaches.
 Adventurers can have scores as high as 20, and monsters and divine beings can have scores as high as 30.

-Because ability modifiers affect almost every attack roll, ability check, and saving throw, ability modifiers come up in play more often than their associated scores.
+Because ability modifiers affect almost every attack roll, ability check, and Saving Throw, ability modifiers come up in play more often than their associated scores.

 #### Ability Scores and Modifiers Table